 To create a user hierarchy

-- Click User Hierarchy, and click Enable advanced permissions to enable a basic user hierarchy for your account.
+- Click User Hierarchy, and click Enable advanced permissions.
+This activates a basic user hierarchy for your account.

-By default, the account owner is placed at the top of the hierarchy tree as the "topmost manager", and other users are direct reports to the topmost manager.
+By default, the account owner is placed at the top of the hierarchy tree as the "topmost manager", and the other users are listed as direct reports to the topmost manager.
 To build out your team structure, you can add users above or below the topmost manager.

 - To add a user as a manager, click Add user () to the left of an existing user.

-- To add a user as a reportee, click Add user () to the right of an existing user, (see Adding a user in Sell to add a new user).
+- To add a user as a reportee, click Add user () to the right of an existing user, (see Adding a user in Sell).

-The Manager field is automatically populated with the manager.
-Alternatively, specify the manager that you want in the Manager field.
+- The Manager field is automatically populated with the manager.
+However, you can specify the manager in the Manager field.
 The new user appears in the user hierarchy.

-Change the manager in the Manager field, and click Save.
+- In the Manager field, change the manager, then click Save.
 You'll see the user move in the user hierarchy to report to the new manager.

 - To make a user the topmost manager, click Make topmost manager while you are editing the user.
 Only a user without reportees can become a topmost manager, (see Creating a topmost manager in the user hierarchy).

 You can see this field only if the user has reportees.
 All users who report to that manager are part of the team.
-Team names can be used to filter your reports, providing customized data for analyzing the sales performance of your organization.
+You can use team names to filter your reports, which provide customized data for analyzing the sales performance of your organization.

-- Set data access permissions for each user as you add them to the tree, or come back later when you've built out the organizational hierarchy.
+It is good practice to set data access permissions for each user as you add them to the tree or when you've built out the organizational hierarchy.

 To learn about the different user roles and permissions in Sell, see Managing user permissions.